caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 We can start our first iteration of our application once you have these available.

+# Wait, what is Dataset?

+## Short answer

+- A collection of tools for curating JSON objects as collections

+# Wait, what is Dataset?

+## Long answer

+- A way of managing collections of JSON documents
+  - A JSON document expresses an object, e.g. a metadata record
+- Dataset manages objects using key object pairs
+- The JSON objects can be queried using SQL
+- Collections are flexible (schema-less)

 # Part 1: What are we building?

 GOAL: A simple web application that lets us curate a list of recipes.

-We're going start from the back end and spend most of our time on the front end.
+- Start with the web service (band end)
+- Finish with the browser  (front end, browser side)

 # Part 1.1: What are the parts of our application?

 1. A web service for managing the recipe collection
 2. A page to browse recipes by name
 3. A page to display a recipe
-4. A page and web form to add or edit a recipe
+4. A page with a web form to add or edit a recipe

-# Part 1.1: What is a recipe?
+# Part 1.1: What is a recipe? (it's data structure)

 - A "key", the unique identifier of a recipe (url friendly)
 - A name (human friendly and readable)